joyent/conch-api/docs/modules/Conch::Controller::DeviceValidation.md

 **DOES NOT STORE VALIDATION RESULTS**.

-This is useful for testing and evaluating Validation Plans against a given device.
+This is useful for testing and evaluating experimental validations against a given device.

 Response uses the ValidationResults json schema.